FelixLaufer/MsgPkz/README.md

 # MsgPkz - Lightweight Message Packetizer
 This is a lightweight header-only messaging library with a core implementation that does not rely on any dynamic memory.
 It is suitable for systems with very limited ressources such as microcontrollers.
-MsgPkz originated from a project where an embedded application processor (Qualcomm® RB5) had to communicate wirelessly with an external server via TCP and with a tiny microcontroller via UART.
+MsgPkz originated from a project where an embedded board had to communicate wirelessly with an external server via TCP and with a tiny microcontroller via UART.
 For this reason, there are TCP and serial endpoints available as well as a serial client implementation for Arduino-like boards.
 Thanks to [this guy](https://github.com/hideakitai) for the amazing Arduino port of [STL-like containers](https://github.com/hideakitai/ArxContainer) and [type traits](https://github.com/hideakitai/ArxTypeTraits).

 Messages are identified and depacketized with an unique 1-byte id, packets can consist of any number and kind of messages (adapt the maximum buffer sizes, if necessary).